Glossary of Foreskin Restoration Terms

 -

-Term often used by restorers to describe the inner lining of the foreskin.
-It is not
+Term often used by restorers to describe the inner lining of the foreskin,

 - Intact